Reviews You Can Rely On

 Same price as heavier jackets

-As the name implies, lightweight fleeces are thinner and lighter and pack down smaller than their heavier counterparts.
+Lightweight fleeces are often thin, lightweight, and pack down small.
 These jackets are ideal for high-intensity activities like trail running or climbing when there is a chill in the air, but you expect to work up a sweat.
 They also work well as a light outer layer when temperatures hover just below t-shirt weather.
-Beyond that, you'll want to add a windbreaker, rain jacket, or winter coat.
+If temps really dip, you'll likely want to add a windbreaker, shell jacket, or insulated coat.

 Most people want a lightweight layer in anticipation of mild temps or vigorous activity; in this case, breathability can be more important than warmth.
 If you start to overheat during a hike or run, you'll find that your base layers quickly become wet and clammy once you cool down.
 Manufacturers know this, and often, lightweight fleeces are made with some sort of specialty vapor release system built into the fabric.